The Birds II: Land's End: Plot

-Jill and Joanna and their pet dog walk toward the beach where they find a dead bird lying on the beach until they see fisherman's corpse.
-Both sisters are frightened by seeing the fisherman without his eyes.
-They both run away from him until the birds fly up into the sky.
-Both sisters stopped by an elder man, Karl.
-Later, the fisherman's corpse is taken into an ambulance as Ted and Mary are both with her two daughters.
-Ted walks toward Doc Rayburn and Frank and figures it out what's happening to the fisherman.
+Later, Jill, Joanna and their dog walk toward the beach where they find a dead bird and the fisherman's corpse.
+Both sisters are frightened upon seeing the fisherman without his eyes.
+They run away from him as birds fly up into the sky.
+The sisters are stopped by an older man, Karl.
+The fisherman's corpse is taken into an ambulance as Ted and Mary join their daughters.
+Ted talks to the town doctor, Doc Rayburn, and Frank to ask what happened to the fisherman.
 Karl picks the dead bird up and puts it in his bag.